synthAI-Labs/server-OpenEdu/docs/services/auth.md

 # Auth Service Documentation

-The `AuthService` is responsible for handling authentication-related operations within the AI-Res server.
+The `AuthService` is responsible for handling authentication-related operations within the OPEN-EDU server.

 ---
 [[toc]]